 - Friday, May 13, 2022: Decisions announced

-- April-May: Fellows work remotely with i3 Leadership to iteratively develop modules
+- TBD: Fellows work remotely with i3 Leadership to iteratively develop modules

 - Thursday, June 23, 2022: Fellows arrive at i3

 Inside the classroom, PhD Teaching Fellows are responsible for teaching their respective module content 1.25 hours per day for 10 days across a 2 week period.
 Additional time will be required for instructional preparation, follow-up with i3 Scholars, and feedback from i3 Leadership.
 The summer institute schedule, a detailed curriculum outline, and teaching resources will be provided by i3.
 With assistance from i3 Faculty and Staff, Teaching Fellows will be responsible for developing and delivering syllabi, as well as the daily, in-class content of their respective modules.

 PhD Teaching Fellows are required to live in housing provided by i3 as part of our in-residence, living-learning community model.
 Because i3 is an immersive, community-oriented program, we strongly encourage Fellows to engage in i3 activities, such as meals, evening activities, and weekend trips, and participate in both structured and unstructured interactions that develop naturally as part of living on-campus alongside Scholars and i3 Leadership.
 The most successful Teaching Fellows have been those who are present throughout the program outside of their regularly scheduled teaching time.
 Fellows also have the chance to foster meaningful connections with the i3 Core Team, visiting Research Advisors, i3 presenters, and faculty at one of the many academic institutions that call Pittsburgh home through optional scheduled meetings.

 Our Research Design Module introduces students to research design, including the different approaches and the types of knowledge that can be generated based on how research is designed and carried out.
 PhD students with expertise in qualitative, quantitative, or mixed methods approaches or those with a working knowledge of different research methodologies and their theoretical underpinnings are welcome to apply.
 As a PhD Teaching Fellow for this module, you will be tasked with: